mattalanhoward/chore-door/README.md

 Chore Door
-Your mission is to construct a single-page website that plays a fully-functional game.
-You will see how HTML, CSS, and JavaScript interact harmoniously to produce a dynamic website.

-Believe it or not, you have the capabilities of building every feature in this game - from the layout to the logic.
-Be patient, take creative risks, and most importantly, have fun!

 Mark the tasks as complete by checking them off Getting Started - Get a Door, Open a Door!